matteodelabre/saxophone/README.md

 The result is an object associating the attribute names (as object keys) to their attribute values (as object values).

-#### `Saxophone.parseEntities(text)`

-Parses a piece of XML text and expands all XML entities inside it to the character they represent.
-Just like attributes, this is not parsed automatically because it takes some time.

-This ignores invalid entities, including unrecognized ones, leaving them as-is.

 ### Events

 #### `tagopen`